bhuvanap/clSPARSE/README.md

 and the software interfaces. clSPARSE follows the [semantic versioning](http://semver.org/) guidelines.
-The major version number remains '0' -- but the public API must not be considered stable.  clSPARSE is released as beta software (0.y.z) early to the community to elicit feedback and comment so that breaking changes to the API that might require early users to recompile or rewrite portions of their code can be incoorporated early in the design cycle.
+The major version number remains '0' -- but the public API must not be considered stable.  clSPARSE is released as beta software (0.y.z) early to the community to elicit feedback and comment so that breaking changes to the API that might require initial users to recompile or rewrite portions of their code can be incoorporated early in the design cycle.

-The pre-built binaries are available on our
+The **pre-built binaries** are available on our [releases page](https://github.com/clMathLibraries/clSPARSE/releases).
-[releases page](https://github.com/clMathLibraries/clSPARSE/releases).

 ### Google Groups